edave64/Steven-Says/readme.md

 npm run query
 ```

 You will be promted to enter a query.
 Confim it with enter.
 After it shows you the result, you can enter another query.
 Enter "exit" to stop.
-Alternatively, if you just want to one query, you can use.
+Alternatively, if you just want to run one query, you can use.

 ```
 npm run query "{{Query}}"